 As the Home Development Mutual Fund is a government-controlled project, Pag-IBIG membership is exclusive to Filipinos, including government employees, overseas workers and naturalized citizens.
 Basic eligibility requirements can also be found in their website.

-Using the PDF guides for end-user financing and housing loan availment as our starting point, we here at Hoppler have devised our own annotated breakdown of the process for filing a basic housing loan (quoted text in italics):
+Using the PDF guides for end-user financing and housing loan availment as our starting point, we here at Hoppler, have devised our own annotated breakdown of the process for filing a basic housing loan:

 Recent changes to loan application guidelines indicate that applicants are no longer required to attend a loan counseling session, and may move on to the next step provided they meet the necessary requirements.
 Members may still opt to attend a session if they wish to.
 To find your nearest Pag-IBIG office, you may consult the directory of NCR and regional branches.
 An average loan counseling session takes up to 2 hours, so schedule your plans accordingly.